-Construction over Karst geology is challenging.
+Construction over karst geology is challenging.
 Due to highly variable subsurface and rock conditions, expect the unexpected.
+For instance, expect to remediate with pressure grout in areas that show signs of ground relaxations, voids or sinkhole formation.

-While the use of ACP piles as a foundation system in Karst can be messy, high grout takes can be effective in treating underlying Karst conditions and use of ACP piles can save money overall.
+Some clients may want consultants to prove opinions and illustrate that quality is built into the project through testing protocols.
+A trusting client still allows geotechnical engineers to push the envelope and truly become better consultants.
+In this project and in general, the use of ACP piles as a foundation system in karst was messy.
+However, high grout takes can be, and were, effective in treating underlying karst conditions; use of ACP piles can also save money overall.

-Table 4 shows that average grout takes in ACP piles reduced as the project progressed.
-This was in part due to site specific experience and generally better soil conditions in later phases.
+In the case of the Georgia tire plant, average grout takes in ACP piles declined by roughly 50% from Phase 3 to Phase 5.
+Though much higher than anticipated, the actual grout volumes for these phases were 147,684 ft3, 66,672 ft3, and 29,205 ft3, respectively (or 4,181 m3, 1,887 m3, and 826 m3, respectively) .
+This was in part due to site-specific experience and generally better soil conditions in later phases.

-Table 4.
-Summary of Pile Grout Take at NS2 project